xyfJASON/easy-control/README.md

 # easy-control

-We provide simple python wrappers for various diffusion-based controllable generation models so that you can easily establish the baselines for your paper.
+A simple and easy-to-use Python package for various controllable text-to-image diffusion models, useful for quickly establishing a baseline for your paper or project.

-For full functionalities of these models, please refer to their original repositories.
+Note: We only provide the basic usage of these models, for more advanced features, please refer to their original repositories.

-The models are not fully tested, feel free to report any issues or bugs.
+Warning: The models are not fully tested, feel free to report any issues.